Rationally connected manifolds and semipositivity of the Ricci curvature

 \endclaim

 \claim 1.2.
-Remark|{\rm The proof follows easily from the uniruledness criterion established in [BDPP]$\,$: a non-singular projective variety $X$ is uniruled if and only if $K_X$ is not pseudoeffective.
-A conjecture attributed to Mumford asserts that the weaker assumption 2pt

-$({\rm d}') \ H^0(X,(T^*_X)^{\otimes m})= 0 $ 2pt for all $m\ge 1$ should be sufficient to imply rational connectedness.
+Remark|{\rm The proof follows easily from the uniruledness criterion established in~[BDPP]$\,$: a non-singular projective variety $X$ is uniruled if and only if $K_X$ is not pseudoeffective.
+A conjecture attributed to Mumford asserts that the weaker assumption $ ({\rm d}') \ H^0(X,(T^*_X)^{\otimes m})= 0 $ for all $m\ge 1$ should be sufficient to imply rational connectedness.
 Mumford's conjecture can actually be proved by essentially the same argument if one uses the abundance conjecture in place of the more demanding uniruledness criterion from [BDPP] -- more specifically that $H^0(X,K_X^{\otimes m})=0$ for all $m\ge 1$ would imply uniruledness.} \endclaim

 \claim 1.3.
 Remark|{\rm By [DPS94], hypotheses 1.1~(b) and (c) make sense on an arbitrary compact complex manifold and imply that $H^0(X,\Omega^2_X)=0$.
 If $X$ is assumed to be compact K\"ahler, then $X$ is automatically projective algebraic by Kodaira [Kod54], therefore, 1.1~(b) or (c) also characterize rationally connected manifolds among all compact K\"ahler ones. } \endclaim